theochem/horton/doc/user_estruct_hf_dft.rst

 Once the SCF has converged and you have obtained a set of orbitals, you can use these orbitals to convert the integrals from the atomic-orbital (AO) basis to the molecular-orbital (MO) basis.
 Two implementations are available in HORTON:
-(i) using all molecular orbitals or (ii) by specifing a frozen core and active set of orbitals.
+(i) using all molecular orbitals or (ii) by specifying a frozen core and active set of orbitals.
 A full example, ``rhf_n2_dense.py``, which covers both options and which includes dumping the transformed integrals to a file, is given in the section :ref:`hf_dft_complete_examples` below.